CREDIT CARDS & HOME LOANS FOR 2023 EXAMS | FREE JAIIB NOTES

-Cardholder: It refers to the consumer who holds the plastic card & uses it to make purchases.
+Cardholder: It refers to the consumer who holds a plastic card & uses it to make purchases.

-Card-issuing bank: It refers to the bank or financial institution which issues the card to the card holder.
+Card-issuing bank: It refers to the bank or financial institution which issues the card to the cardholder.
 Bank bills the customer for repayment.
-In this case, banks or the Financial Institutions bear the risk that the card might be used for fraudulent purposes.
+In this case, banks or Financial Institutions bear the risk that the card might be used for fraudulent purposes.

-Merchant: The businesses or the individuals who accept payments through credit cards for their products or services are known as Merchant.
+Merchant: The businesses or individuals who accept payments through credit cards for their products or services are known as Merchants.

 Acquiring bank: It happens to the bank we accept the payment on behalf of the merchant for the products or services.

-Merchant account: This can either be the acquiring Bank or the Independent sales organisation.
-In most of the cases it refers to the organisation with which the merchant deals.
+Merchant account: This can either be the acquiring Bank or the Independent sales organization.
+In most of cases, it refers to the organization with which the merchant deals.

-Credit Card association: It refers to the association of banks who issue credit cards.
-For example: Visa, MasterCard, RuPay, American Express and Discover etc. These associations at terms for the transaction for merchants, banks who issue these cards as well as the acquiring banks.
+Credit Card association: It refers to the association of banks that issue credit cards.
+For example: Visa, MasterCard, RuPay, American Express and Discover, etc. These associations at terms for the transaction for merchants, banks who issue these cards as well as the acquiring banks.

-Affinity partner: Sometimes, to attract the customers some Institutions lend their names to an issuer bank because they have strong relationship with that institution and in return, they get the free or percentage of the balance for each card that gets issued under their name.
+Affinity partner: Sometimes, to attract customers some Institutions lend their names to an issuer bank because they have a strong relationship with that institution and in return, they get the free or a percentage of the balance for each card that gets issued under their name.

-Some of the examples: Universities, charities, major retailers, sports teams and professional organisations.
+Some of the examples: Universities, charities, major retailers, sports teams and professional organizations.

 THE PROCEDURE AND PRACTICES FOR HOME LOANS